ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 Pass-Through Support
 --------------------

+..note:: This feature is only available on NON IOMCU outputs.
+Autopilots which have an IOMCU co-processsor (usually marked as having "MAIN" outputs from the IOMCU and "AUX" outputs from the main cpu) will not pass-through on those outputs.
+Use this features on "AUX" or "FMU" outputs with DShot capability.

 The Pass-Through feature allows BLHeli32 and BLHeli_S ESCs to be upgraded and configured using the corresponding BLHeliSuite32 or BLHeliSuite application (running on the user's PC) while the ESCs remain connected to the autopilot.
 To use this feature please follow these steps